oomeryk/data-science-project-about-rental-houses/README.md

-# Web_scraping--Data_analysis--Data_visulation--Machine_learning
+# web_scraping--data_analysis--data_visulation--machine_learning
 Web scraping on two sites using selenium.
-Analyzing and visualization the extracted data with pandas - numpy - matplotlib.
+Analyzing and visualization the extracted data with pandas - numpy - matplotlib - seaborn.
+Create machine learning algorithms and showing predicted price and many useful output using based on entered, desired inputs.

 ~ENG